 Without You [Easy] – Playthrough

 AVICII: Invector is the perfect tribute to the late Tim Bergling, celebrating the music he left behind for everyone.
 Although initially releasing in 2017 on the PlayStation 4, this re-release can now be enjoyed by PC and Xbox gamers, with the Switch getting a release early next year.
 Although I initially thought the music may get old fast, due to the songs all being from the same person in a genre I don’t listen to, the different vocalists and brilliant music quickly proved me wrong.
-As one of the best rhythm-based games I’ve played this generation, this game deserves far more exposure than what I think it’ll get – it’ll take you on a journey which you’ll want to experience over and over again.
+As one of the best rhythm-based games I’ve played this generation, this game deserves far more exposure than what I think it’ll get – it’ll take you on a journey that you’ll want to experience over and over again.

 Whether you’re a fan of EDM or not, I’d advise you to give AVICII: Invector a chance if you like rhythm games.
 Flip that, if you’re a fan of AVICII but not that much of a gamer, but you have a console or PC in your house, pick it up as you’ll be supporting the Tim Bergling Foundation as well as owning a great game celebrating AVICII’s music.